-The HTSB completed revision of its Administrative Rules in October 2014, submitted the final version for final approval by the governor and received approval for changes effective October 30, 2014.
+The HTSB completed the most recent revision of its Administrative Rules in October 2014, submitted the final version for final approval by the governor and received approval for changes effective October 30, 2014.
 Changes included more user friendly language; additional routes to licensure and adding fields; and criteria for state approval of professional preparation programs.